-In my opinion, you can get even better results if you will add some strategic snack during the day.
+In my opinion, you can get even better results if you will add some strategic snack during the day (more on that later).

 Can I Snack During OMAD?

 Technically, you cannot snack during OMAD because it will put you out of ketosis and can slow down your results.
 However, if you feel like you cannot sustain your lifestyle with one meal a day, then consider changing your approach to something less strict.

 Just remember that it’s ok to eat something when you feel really hungry.
 There are plenty of other intermittent fasting methods that you can do and still be in a caloric deficit.
 And if you feel like you cannot cope with your day, it is much better to find approaches that will allow you to be consistent.